jveilleux/FarmFreshWeb/README.md

 ### Case studies:

-Take a look at these case studies to hear about how different food enterprises are utilising the OFN as part of their operations.
+Take a look at these case studies to hear about how different food enterprises are utilizing the FFW as part of their operations.

 [CASE STUDIES](/case-studies.md)